×

 Is 32Red going to be a legal Ontario iGaming brand?

-Early indications were "Yes", but since those whispers, the Kindred Group has only brought Unibet to the legal Ontario market.
+Early indications were "Yes", but since those whispers, the Kindred Group has only brought Unibet to the legal Ontario market, which then subsequently exited all North American regulated markets.
 32Red has not yet applied for a license and appears to have stopped serving the "rest of Canada" from their main site.
+(Sibling brand Unibet does still serve the "rest of Canada" market.)

 Will Betfair look to serve the legal Ontario sports betting market?